 - Locating high-quality information about your condition may be difficult.
 Most search engines and directories do not rank information from your searches based upon the quality.
 Sites listed at the top of your search results may be present for a variety of reasons, e.g., a company that wants you to buy its product paid the search engine company to list it near the top.

 - Your privacy could potentially be violated and your employer, your Internet Service Provider, a website, or others could learn that you have a medical condition based upon sites you view on the Internet.

 - Breakthroughs in medicine typically require years of basic science and clinical research prior to becoming reality.
 Unbelievable promises of new treatments and other claims that seem “too good to be true” usually are.
 The Internet provides an easy medium on which to market “miracle cures.” .

-- Sites which offer medical diagnoses based on symptoms (without a medical history, medical examination, or tests) do not follow responsible medical practices recommended by the major medical organizations in this country.
+- Sites which offer medical diagnoses based on symptoms (without a medical history, medical examination by an ear nose and throat doctor, or tests) do not follow responsible medical practices recommended by the major medical organizations in this country.

 - The practice of medicine can be very technical, and requires years of study in medical school and residency prior to its practice.
 A visit to the Internet is not a replacement for this training.